How the attempted coup in Niger could expand the reach of extremism, and Wagner, in West Africa

+More than 1,000 U.S. service personnel are in Niger, which until Wednesday's coup attempt by mutinous soldiers had avoided the military takeovers that destabilized West African neighbors in recent years.

+The country had been seen as the last major partner standing against extremism in a Francophone region where anti-French sentiment had opened the way for the Russian private military group Wagner.

-Niger is not to be confused with Nigeria, Africa’s most populous country.
-Niger lies just to the north, part of the sprawling region directly below the Sahara Desert that for years has faced a growing threat from various groups of Islamic extremists.
+Various Islamic extremist groups are active around Niger, which isn't to be confused with Nigeria, Africa’s most populous country.
+It lies just to the north, part of the sprawling region directly below the Sahara Desert that for years has faced a growing threat from various groups of Islamic extremists.

-Until Wednesday’s coup attempt in Niger, the United States' security ally had avoided the military takeovers that destabilized West African neighbors in recent years, and it was seen as the last major partner standing in a Francophone region where anti-French sentiment had grown.

 Here's what to know: